 Regulation: Taking Control of the Cannabis Market

-- Reducing harm to adult users;
+- Reducing harm to adult users.

-- Preventing collateral harm to the public; and
+- Preventing collateral harm to the public.

+We embrace the change.
 Regulation requires legalization, and legalization requires regulation.

 America can achieve the essential goals of regulation through practical, common sense solutions: